Performance at Deutsches Technikmuseum in collaboration with

 The residue from the performance, including the dust and supplies, a full-length live stream, and an ever-changing installation was present in Eve of Intuition, a process-oriented solo exhibition and residency at The Institute for Endotic Research (TIER).
 During my presence at TIER, I used the exhibition space as a studio and casual meeting space to explore ideas related to intuition and uncover strategies to disrupt the flow of maintenance of oppressive systems, through interdisciplinary means.

-Thank you to everyone who made the performance and celebration of the renaming of M*Straße festival possible, it was a deeply rewarding day
+Thank you to everyone who made the performance and celebration of the long-overdue renaming of M*Straße festival possible, it was a deeply rewarding day

 Image Credit: SDTB / Hattendorf